mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## TinyPilot's second year

-In 2021, I focused mainly on TinyPilot, a company [I created in mid-2020](/tinypilot).
 TinyPilot is an open-source KVM over IP device built on the Raspberry Pi.
-It allows you to control another computer from your browser without installing any software, even when the computer is in BIOS or has no network connectivity.
+It allows you to control another computer from your browser without installing any software, even when the computer has no network connectivity or hasn't booted into an OS.

 At the start of 2021, I was TinyPilot's sole developer, customer support person, salesperson, and marketer.
 The only other employee was my girlfriend, who managed inventory and fulfilled orders.
-We ran TinyPilot out of our home, which was slowly transforming into a TinyPilot warehouse and fulfillment center.
+We ran TinyPilot out of our home, which was slowly transforming into a TinyPilot warehouse.

 Today, TinyPilot has a real office, a two-person fulfillment staff, a team of three developers, and a [distributor in Europe](https://kvm-ip.de).